Trail Project

 Final Design

-• Same related permitting and approvals that other land disturbance projects go through
+• Trail projects can have the same related permitting and approvals that other land disturbance projects go through

-• Complexity and requirement scale with project size and components
+• The complexity and requirements scale with project size and components

-• Typical 2-6 month window for state/local level permits
+• There is typically a 2-6 month window for state/local level permits

-• Likely needed on projects >1 acre of disturbance, roughly 2-5 miles of typical natural surface trail
+• Permits are likely needed on projects with greater than one acre of disturbance, roughly 2-5 miles of typical natural surface trail

 Calculation: How much trail totals one acre?